Webinars and Videos on Carbon Pricing

 There are many opinions of what is the best way to put a price on carbon.
 PriceonCarbon.org and the League of Women Voters are co-sponsoring a series of webinars highlighting differing opinions on carbon pricing.
 Qualified individuals with a variety of viewpoints speak, followed by questions from you.
 The webinars are free.
 If you wish to be notified of the next webinar, please email firstname.lastname@example.org including your name, location and affiliation.

 Presentation on the Regional Greenhouse Gas Initiative, a cap-and-trade system in nine northeastern U.S. states on power generation.
-Expected in early Autumn 2018.
+Expected in late Autumn 2018.

 May 9, 2018 – California Cap and Trade – An Introduction